nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 This is a measure of the historical level of engagement based on the amount of deliverable mail sent to an address.
 This is a historical reference, and does not determine how likely one is to click your email.

+### Setting up Email Assurance

+ESPs can set up Email Assurance to validate new email lists coming into their system, monitor the qality of these lists on an ongoing basis, and to remediate these lists whenever necessary.
+To get started, you can import and start an initial validation on all of your existing email lists.
+Once lists have been validated initially, ESPs can export only the 'changed' results however frequently they see fit.

+'Changed' results will include any email addresses that have changed deliverability information.
+If Deliverability Codes have changes, and the Email Assurance Grade given to an address has changed because of this, you can retrieve this information to update the ESPs system accordingly.

+Email Assurance will automatically run on the existing lists within your API account [once a list has been added to the account, there is no need to create a validation job each time you wish to retrieve results].
+Simply add new lists to be validated, or export only the 'changed' results for a list of addresses that have been updated.

+Below explains how to create and import new lists within your API Account, add subscribers to existing lists within the API, and how to retrieve changed results for automated list maintenance.

+### For Initial List Validation

-### Create and Import a List
+#### Create and Import a List

-Lists can be created in the API by importing a .csv file directly or via download URL to the .csv file. **We recommend that for larger lists, or larger databases, you upload through URL.**
+Lists can be created in the API by importing a .csv file directly or via download URL to the .csv file.
+ESPs can create lists for any new email data they have. **We recommend that for larger lists, or larger databases, you upload through URL.**

 ##### Import via .csv file